Basicprogrammer10/connorcode-writing/programming/like-system.md

 The first advantage is that it is much more simple to implement.
 You don't need to create and manage any user accounts or anything.
 You just need to store the client IPs.
 The second advantage is that it is more private.
 No personal information like email or name is stored.
 The third advantage is that there is no security risk.
-You can't leak information that is not there!
+You can't leak information that's not there!

 The disadvantage is that the view count may not be very accurate.
 For example, in places like Schools or Workplaces, different people may be using the same IP address.